llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 #### `DIVariable`

-A `DIVariable` is a `DIObject` which represents the identity of a source language program variable.
+A `DIVariable` is a `DIObject`, which represents the identity of a source language program variable.
 If is also used for non-source language program variables that should be exposed to the debugger by including `DIFlagArtificial` in the `flags` field.

 ##### `DIGlobalVariable`

-A `DIGlobalVariable` is a `DIVariable` which represents the identity of a global source language program variable.
+A `DIGlobalVariable` is a `DIVariable`, which represents the identity of a global source language program variable.
 See [DIGlobalVariable][16].

 ##### `DILocalVariable`

-A `DILocalVariable` is a `DIVariable` which represents the identity of a local source language program variable.
+A `DILocalVariable` is a `DIVariable`, which represents the identity of a local source language program variable.
 See [DILocalVariable][15].

 #### `DIFragment`